 Bison at Roosevelt Arch/Gardiner Chamber of Commerce

 The Christmas Stroll

 Each December, Gardiner businesses come together for an evening event that is all about community and festive fun.
 This charming small-town experience, complete with local handicrafts, free wine and hors d’oervres, is an annual favorite for locals and visitors alike.
-This year’s Christmas Stroll takes place on December 6, 2018.
+The Christmas Stroll takes place every year on the first Thursday after Thanksgiving.

 Gardiner, MT in Snow/Courtesy of Jean Modesette